weisheng-p/neko-himitsu/README.md

-# neko-hitmitsu
+# neko-himitsu
-neko-hitmitsu is a google app engine app that allow user to copy paste japanese password for neko atsume
+neko-himitsu is a google app engine app that allow user to copy paste japanese password for neko atsume

 ## Setup
 update app.yaml to point to your application id